 For Intempt employees, access rights and levels are based on job function and role, using the concepts of least-privilege and need-to-know to match access privileges to defined responsibilities.
 Additionally, all Intempt employees must abide by multiple policies about handling customer data securely and protecting customer data.

 At least annually, we invite an independent, third-party auditor to run penetration testing.
 Additionally we run scans for software vulnerabilities and have an event management infrastructure, which provides 24x7x365 monitoring and alerting for incidents in our networks and systems.

 Intempt customers can access product features and configurations to further protect personal data against unauthorized or unlawful processing.
 You can read more about our commitment to security here.

 At the end of the day, GDPR has forced organizations to be more thoughtful in their approach to the collection and processing of personal data, which we welcome and embrace.
 We have appointed a Data Protection Officer (DPO) to guide Intempt’s global privacy program and ensure that Intempt complies with its obligations under GDPR and other privacy regimes.
 Our DPO will help the teams at Intempt work through the Data Privacy Impact Assessment process (as required by Article 35 of the GDPR) to recognize and minimize data protection risks.
 When you are entrusted with the data that our customers entrust to us, Privacy by Design should be an integral part of your product engineering, as it is at Intempt.

 If you would like more information or have follow-up questions please reach out to us at email@example.com.

-Data, Analytics and Personalization Platform for growing companies
+Customer Data, Orchestration and Experiences Platform for fast-growing companies